 Goal and Purpose

 The goal and purpose of the World Sleep Society is to advance knowledge about sleep, circadian rhythms, sleep health, and sleep disorders worldwide, especially in those parts of the world where this knowledge has not advanced sufficiently.
 This endeavor will promote clinical and scientific information for scientists, health care personnel, and the general public.
 The World Sleep Society will foster international exchanges among scientists, physicians, psychologists, nurses, physician assistants, technologists, and other medical and research personnel interested in the sleep field.
 In this manner it is expected that sleep science and medicine can advance for all populations to improve the quality of life of individuals throughout the world.
 The World Sleep Society will promote world-wide sleep health by advancing public education, supporting public policies related to sleep health, and supporting sleep research.
-World Sleep Society currently represents over 600 individual members, 19 societies.
-It is located in over 50 countries and organizes the World Sleep Congress every other year.
+World Sleep Society currently represents individual members, societies, and organizes the World Sleep Congress every other year.

 For more information and inquires, please email the World Sleep Society’s administrative office at email@example.com.